carp-lang/Carp/docs/DynamicSemantics.md

 Questions:
 * How does Carp figure out what the value of the symbol X is?
+Lexical scoping (look in the current scope, then any enclosing scope, up until global scope).
+Things that create scopes:
+- function definitions (defn, defndynamic, fn)
+- let
+- modules

 * How do you set the value for symbol X?

+`(set! <symbol> <value>)`

 * Are there any reserved names?
+Yes (see the Parsing module for more info)

+- defn
+- def
+- do
+- while
+- fn
+- let
+- break
+- if
+- match
+- true
+- false
+- address
+- set!
+- the
+- ref
+- deref
+- with

+More things should be moved to the reserved list, actually.
+The `:rest` token in defmacro is also reserved.

 * What is a keyword?
+There are no keywords.
+Maybe will be in the macros, see this implementation https://gist.github.com/sdilts/73a811a633bb0ef3dd7e31b84a138a5a.

 * Are there different namespaces for dynamic and static Carp?
+They use the same modules but dynamic lookup will only find dynamic functions, and static lookup will only find static functions.

 ### 1.1 Global Variables
 Questions:
 * Are global variables mutable?
+Yes.

-* If they are mutable, how are they mutated?
+* How are they mutated?
 When do these mutations come into affect?
+Using `set!`.
+The mutation comes into effect immedately (using IORefs internally).

 * Do global variables have lexical or dynamic scope?
+Lexical (no dynamic scope for anything).

 ### 1.2 Local variables
 Questions:
 * Are local variables mutable?
+Yup.

 * When do local variables come in and out of scope?
+Lexical scoping rules, functions and let create new variables.

 * What is a closure?
+What are the important rules for variables inside closures?
+No captured variables are mutable.
+The dynamic lambdas captures the whole environment at the time the closure is created (when the `(fn ...)` form is evaluated).

 ### 1.3.
 Namespace Rules
 Questions:
-* Given symbols `a` in the `foo` module and `a` in the `bar` module, how do I refer to each of them?
+* Given symbols `a` in the `Foo` module and `a` in the `Bar` module, how do I refer to each of them?
+Using `.`, Foo.a and Bar.a.
+By using `(use <module name>)` you can avoid having to specify the module.

+* What happens if multiple modules are imported and they contain the same symbol?
+Runtime error when looking up the symbol.

 * Given the symbols`Foo.a` and `Bar.a`, exist, which symbol does `a` refer to?
+Neither, unless any single one of the modules (Foo/Bar) is imported with `use`.
+If both are imported the lookup is an error since it can't be resolved to a single value.

 * Do functions and variables live in the same namespace?
+Yes.
+Types live in a different namespace.

 ### 1.4 Definitions
 Questions:
 * What kinds of definitions are there and how are they created?

-* Which of the defintions work in the dynamic context, and how?
+Dynamic context:
+- defndynamic (creates dynamic functions)
+- defdynamic (creates dynamic global variables)
+- defmacro (creates macros)

+Static context:
+- defn (creates static functions)
+- def (creates static global variables)
+- deftype (for defining product- and sumtypes)
+- register (for making external functions available)

+All contexts:
+- defmodule

 ## 2. Evaluation Rules
 Related issues: